aerobatic/website/content/docs/cli.md

 {{% /option %}}

 {{% option "-m, --message" %}}
 A short message that you want to attach to the deployment metadata.
 If being [invoked from a CI server](/docs/continuous-deployment), it may be useful to pass the git commit message and the URL to the commit details that triggered the build.
 This information will be displayed in the Aerobatic control panel as part of the deployment history.
+It will also be displayed in any email or Slack [deploy alerts](/docs/configuration/#deploy-alerts).
 {{% /option %}}

 {{% option "-c, --commit-url" %}}